 We believe it is important that our students develop the attributes to thrive in what will be a constantly changing world.
 To do this our teaching team will not only have to establish help our students achieve sound traditional work habits but also the emotional well being, the personal, team work and problem solving skills and attitudes, so that they develop a necessary 'risk taking' 'have a go' attitude.

 We will ensure our teaching team provides students with a balanced curriculum promoting academic excellence and mastery in a full range of Learning Areas, including the need to be confident with all aspects of Information Technology.We also want them to ensure that all students have an opportunity to have their potential talents developed because these will lead to leisure activities, and possibly future employment.
 We believe that our Vision and Mission combines the best of traditional teaching with new ideas about how students learn.
 If we can achieve our Vision, in partnership with our parents, we believe we can develop future citizens we can all be proud of.

-Should you wish to contact the school governors, Mrs Debbie Owen (Chair of governors) can be emailed at firstname.lastname@example.org or contacted through the school office.
+Should you wish to contact the school governors, please contact the Co-Chairs of Governors Mrs Susanna Wright email@example.com or Mr Peter Goringe firstname.lastname@example.org via email or through the school office.

 If you wish to contact our clerk, Sarah Gorman, please ask for the contact details from the school office.